- SD/DPH (DPH has been discontinued) Billing Policy

 *Please note: if a student is sponsored by an outside organization, the sponsor is required to complete the requested online sponsor form.
 To ensure correct bills are sent to a sponsor, bills are not generally sent until after the 2nd add/drop period of each term.
 Therefore, the sponsor is not required to make the payment by the initial term due date, but is required to submit the paper work to our attention.
 It is the student’s obligation to make sure that their sponsor makes payment within that term.
 Lack of payment by a sponsor in one term may jeopardize a student’s ability to register for the next term.
 If the sponsor fails to make payment, it is ultimately the student’s responsibility to pay their bill in full.
 Please visit and have the sponsor visit the sponsor bill information website.

-Disbursement dates at HSPH vary depending on a myriad of factors, such as the type of funding, when the fund is awarded, when a student applies for financial aid, and/or when documentation is received.
+Disbursement dates at the School vary depending on a myriad of factors, such as the type of funding, when the fund is awarded, when a student applies for financial aid, and/or when documentation is received.
 Below are some specific types of funding and the standard processes of disbursement.

 - Loan Disbursement

-OSFS at HSPH is responsible for the disbursements of all HSPH funding (scholarships and stipends, NOT payroll).
+OSFS at the Harvard T.H.
+Chan School of Public Health is responsible for the disbursements of all School funding (scholarships and stipends, NOT payroll).
 In order to reduce the number of scholarship adjustments, scholarships within HSPH remain as anticipated until after fall and spring credit-load reviews, which occur after the second add-drop period of each term.
 This is typically in November and April.
 Although these funds remain as anticipated, this delay will not impact any credit balances owed to a student or a student’s ability to register.
 Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (registration fee and individual health fees).
 Therefore, should a student have a scholarship in excess of this amount, it will automatically be reduced by the end of the year.

 - Outside Awards (Scholarships and Sponsorships not within Harvard)